Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - I guess that’s the strange torment I suffer: dying for company, for someone to talk to, but it’s never the right someone who shows.
 And an unwelcome presence is far worse than miserable silence. - **Hugh Howey, Beacon 23**
 - Crying isn’t simply about opening the floodgates to some private trauma and letting it out—crying is just as much about letting those around you know you’re hurting. - **Hugh Howey, Beacon 23**
 - Life isn't meant to be lived alone. - **Reddit**
+- No one compares, you stand alone. - **Selena Gomez, Love You Like a Love Song**

 ## Wisdom